Unit 5 - Practice Quiz

 25 An op-amp subtractor (difference amplifier) produces an output proportional to:

-B. The sum of the two input voltages
+B. The integral of the input voltage

-D. The integral of the input voltage
+D. The product of the two input voltages

 26 In a basic differential amplifier (subtractor) circuit, if all external resistors are equal, the output voltage is: